stungeye/Applied-Math-For-Games-1/docs/06-numbers/02-vectors.md

 ## Vector Components

 A vector is written as an ordered pair of **components**.
-A two-dimensional (2D) vector has two component.
+A two-dimensional (2D) vector has two components.

 ```
 Order pair of components: (x, y)